 Bluestone raises additional €48m in latest security issuance

-Car finance firm says transaction involves listed securities backed by 2,479 loans
+Transaction involves listed securities backed by 2,479 loans, says car finance company

+Bluestone has been operating in the Irish market since 2011.
+File photograph: PA

 Bluestone Asset Finance has raised an additional €48 million in Ireland through another asset-backed security issue.